EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 ## 9th October, 2018
 Yesterday we created a player sprite and did a very awful walking animation.
 Today I would like to separate the player's sword from the model so it can have it's own collider and so it can be more easily animated.
 I also hope to set this up so that when the player hit's the attack button, their sword will swing and damage the enemy.
 I already have code for this but with the arrow projectile so hopefully this will be easy enough to implement.

+## 10th October, 2018
+Yesterday I successfully managed to implement a melee attack and a corresponding button for melee attacking.
+I was happy with the way it turned out with an easily adjustable attack radius.
+I will need to include an animation and some blood effects so it's easier for the player to know if they registered a hit or not.
+I could also try knocking back the enemy or making them stop their movement to better portray this.

+Today I have a short break in which i'd like to get the enemy movement working correctly.
+In Hattori, the enemies just moved directly down but in The Lost Knight I'm going to have to give them some kind of behaviour.